agesoi/notes_agesoi/README.md

-# notes_agesoi
+# notes
-Заметки которые используют базу данных sql/Notes that use sql database
+notes with database on sqlite3